NilsBade/PythonChamberApp/docs/MovementAccuracy/MovementAccuracy.md

 Recv: // probe accuracy results: maximum -0.008674, minimum -0.012424, range 0.003750, average -0.011237, median -0.011174, standard deviation 0.001099
 ```

-> So the accuracy of the sensor is in a range of ~0.005mm judged from sampling the same point 10 times.
+> So the accuracy of the sensor is in a range of $$\Delta Z_{error} ≤ |\pm 0.002mm|$$ judged from sampling the same point 10 times.

 The movement accuracy of the print-bed z-wise was not possible to validate with the pen-drawing method.
-Instead, two other methods will be used.
+Instead, two other methods are used.
-Firstly, a laser distance sensor will be placed on the print-bed and measure its distance to the ground underneath.
+Firstly, a laser distance sensor is placed on the print-bed and measures its distance to the ground underneath.
-This way the relative movement precision as well as the repeatability can be measured in ranges that the laser-sensor's
+This way the relative movement precision as well as the repeatability can be measured in the range of the laser-sensor's
-precision allows.
+precision.
 The results are collected in a table below:

-> [!Note] The used Laser sensor was the 'STABILA LD520' with a given precision of $\pm 1mm$ in a range of 0,05-200m.
+> [!Note] The used Laser sensor is the 'STABILA LD520' with a given precision of $\pm 1mm$ in a range of 0,05-200m.

 | Target Z | Measured Z [m] - Run 1 | Measured Z - Run 2 | Measured Z - Run 3 | Measured Z - Run 4 | Measured Z - Run 5 | Average Z | Standard Deviation Z |
 |:--------:|:----------------------:|:------------------:|:------------------:|:------------------:|:------------------:|:---------:|:--------------------:|